YAC: Bridging Natural Language and Interactive Visual Exploration with Generative AI for Biomedical Data Discovery: Related Work

-Visualization authoring is a common goal when designing NLI systems \cite{wang_natural_2022, shi_nl2color_2024, lyi_learnable_2024, vaithilingam_dynavis_2024}.
+Visualization authoring is a common goal when designing NLI systems \cite{wang_natural_2023, shi_nl2color_2024, lyi_learnable_2024, vaithilingam_dynavis_2024}.
 There is overlap between data analysis systems and visualization authoring systems; however, our focus is on designing a system to support the specific task of data discovery.
 The visualizations are a means to an end, not the final product to be created and shared with others.
 Alternatively, the general task of interpreting a natural language prompt and generating a visualization is a critical component of our system.
 Cui et al.\ generate infographics from natural language queries about proportions \cite{cui_text-to-viz_2020}.
 This work focuses on clear and visually appealing displays of relatively simple information, whereas our application needs to generate many connected interactive visualizations.
 More similar to our use case is NL4DV, which generates Vega-Lite specifications given a dataset and query \cite{narechania_nl4dv_2021}.
-We use our own fine-tuned LLM to generate visualization specifications for our grammar.
-Our fine-tuned LLM has been trained to select from multiple data entries or combine tables when generating the visualization specification.
-Luo et al.\ contribute ncNet, a transformer-based model for generating visualization specifications from natural language \cite {luo_natural_2022}.
+Similarly, Luo et al.\ contribute ncNet, a transformer-based model for generating visualization specifications from natural language \cite {luo_natural_2022}.

 In addition to generating initial visualizations with natural language queries, NLIs can be designed to support longer interactive sessions that include follow-up queries or modifications of the current application state.
 Eviza \cite{setlur_eviza_2016} supported such interactive conversations with data, and Evizeon \cite{hoque_applying_2018} went further by applying language pragmatics to characterize the flow of visual analytical conversations.
 FlowSense \cite{yu_flowsense_2020} integrated natural language queries into an interface for constructing dataflow diagrams.
 Finally, FlowNL \cite{huang_flownl_2023} enables users to update parameters in a fluid flow visualization using natural language.
 While these systems share similarities with our prototype, our primary goal is to facilitate data discovery by progressively building a linked, interactive visualization dashboard that can be filtered using both natural language and traditional user interface interactions.